 In 1974, I met and was tattooed by a artist that had just moved to Colorado from New York.
-After a lot of tattoos, a lot of sweeping / mopping, and of course, proving my creative skills around the shop, was hired on to a 5 year apprenticeship with the late Peter TAT-2 Poulos.
+After recieving a lot of tattoos from Pete, a lot of sweeping / mopping, and of course, proving my creative skills around the shop, I was hired on to a 5 year apprenticeship with the late Peter TAT-2 Poulos.
 During this period, 1974 until October 1981, I continued to work for Peter in all his studios; New York, Colorado and Arizona.
 It was my pleasure to work with many artists in the 1970's and early 80's, just within the original Peter Tat-2 Association (12 studios at that time).
 In which I was honored to be included in the inner circle, and I have the tattoo to prove it.
 This was a great time for tattooing, almost a renaissance of sorts with the influx of magazines and conventions.
 Tattooing had never enjoyed the limelight like this.
-During this period, I traveled and worked many of the early conventions with Peter and had the wonderful experience of meeting and working with many of the artists of the last 40 years, young and old.
+During this period, I traveled and worked many of the early conventions with Peter and had the wonderful experience of meeting and working with many of the artists of the previous 40 years, young and old.

-All this has been done with the help of many friends, crazy people, hippie gypsies, Judges, artists, bartenders, clients, bikers, lost souls, the City Council of Cheyenne, and especially My Family.
+All this was done with the help of many friends, crazy people, hippie gypsies, Judges, artists, bartenders, clients, bikers, lost souls, the City Council of Cheyenne, and especially My Family.
 Whom without, none of this would have been possible, or for that matter even worth doing.
 Thanx to every one !!!

-I am still willing to consider any projects.
-In my 40 odd years I have worked with all styles of tattooing.
+I am still willing to consider limited tattoo projects.
+In my 43 odd years I have worked with all styles of tattooing.
 I have done somewhere in the vicinity of 50+ back pieces and several body suits of varying size and coverage.
 My work has been published and is know internationally.
 I have won numerous awards for my work both locally and at national competitions.
-Large work or small if it is creative, I am interested.
-I have extensive experience with covering up unwanted tattoos.
+I have had extensive experience with covering up unwanted tattoos.
 And also in reworking old work to appear as good as new.
-I have worked throughout my career with scar tissue and indeed work with several plastic surgeons in the area for a number of years now.
-If the project was more than I am willing to take on or would be better done by someone else I would be happy to discuss, advise and give reference to the best artist for the job.
+I have worked throughout my career with scar tissue and indeed continue to work with several plastic surgeons in the area.
+As I have for a number of years now, and do cosmetic work for breast cancer survivors, (sorry no eyebrows or eyeliner etc.) If a project is more than I am willing to take on or feel would be better done by someone else I am happy to discuss, advise and give you reference to the best artist I know of for the job.

 I miss the old days when there were only a few that could call themselves Tattoo Artist and there was a mystique then that went with it.
 When you touch people with the Art of Tattoo you change them forever, its then that you pass a little of that magic on and then the mystique still exists...